 - Disregard for the environment during manufacturing

 If you’re serious about starting an ethical sportswear brand, you must have the knowledge and the desire to clean up your corner of the textile industry.
-Otherwise, you’ll be found out and your entire concept would go down the drain, just like microplastics.
+Otherwise, you’ll be found out and your entire concept will go down the drain, just like microplastics.

 An ethical sportswear brand fights against microplastics

 Because all this information (that you should share) can seriously impact your reputation as an ethical sportswear brand, you should actively promote the solutions against microplastics.
 Microplastic filters sure are a way to go.
 You can cooperate with filter retailers.
-Simply offer discounts on their products to your customers that spend over a given amount in your store.
+Simply offer discounts on their products to your customers who spend over a given amount in your store.
 We suggest PlanetCare for your European customers and Filtrol for your US and Canadian customers.

 Merino wool is a natural fabric that is breathable and durable, with fantastic drying properties.
 Make sure to only source this fabric from manufacturers that are RWS-certified.
 This is a guarantee that the wool was made with no mulesing, a process very harmful for the sheep.